|

 Photograph Collection, undated

-616 negatives and 1,916 copy prints: b&w
+616 B/W negatives and 1,916 B/W copy prints

 SWCPC 408

-structures, art, agriculture, sports, automobiles, businesses, parades, sports, railroads,
+agriculture, sports, automobiles, businesses, parades, sports, railroads,

-theatre, churches, airplanes, military, funerals, Indians, advertising, and ranching.
+theatre, churches, airplanes, military, funerals, Indians, advertising, and

 Gildersleeve Studio was founded by Fred A. Gildersleeve in Waco, Texas.
-He was born in
+He was

-1881 and studied photography at a school in Illinois.
-He moved to Waco in 1905 and became
+born in 1881 and studied photography at a school in Illinois.
+He moved to Waco

-a well known photographer for the city of Waco.
-He was known as the "Matthew Brady of
+in 1905 and became a well known photographer for the city of Waco.
+He was known

-Waco" and he chronicled the history of Waco for 53 years.
-He was also the official
+as the "Matthew Brady of Waco" and he chronicled the history of Waco for 53

-photographer for the Baylor University Football team.
-Mr. Gildersleeve past away in 1958.
+team.
+Mr. Gildersleeve passed away in 1958.

-Gilmore, Chester "Pots"
+Gilmore, Chester

 Photograph Collection, undated

-1,363 Prints, 8 cards, 11 negatives and 2 tintypes
+1,363 prints, 8 cards, 11 negatives and 2 tintypes

-SWCPC 885 E1 - E4
+SWCPC 885 E1-E4

 Godbald, Tommie G.

-Photograph collection, 1913-1971
+Photograph Collection, 1913-1971

 11 copy prints